juspay/hyperswitch/docs/building_docker_images.md

 we'd recommend using a machine with at least 8 cores and 16 GB of RAM for this purpose.
-Rust is known to have long compile times, and a codebase of this size will require a significant time to build, from around 45 minutes to an hour for release images.
+Rust is known to have long compile times, and a codebase of this size will require a significant time to build, around 45-60 minutes for the above configuration.

 ### Build seems to be stuck at "Compiling router/scheduler/analytics/..."